celso/c64/README.md

 * Uses raster-based interrupts, perfectly timed.
 * Implements a random number generator.

 You can download the source code for it in [this repository][3], change it and run it a real machine or an emulator.
-The code is all annotated, and you can use the issue tracker to ask us questions or make suggestions, we'll be listening.
+The code is all annotated, and you can use the [issue tracker][27] to ask us questions or make suggestions, we'll be listening.

 ## Setup

 ### Assembler

-We used the Kick Assembler to build the PRG from the source.
+We used the [Kick Assembler][2] to build the PRG from the source.
 KA is still maintained up until today, with regular releases launched every couple of months.
-It supports MOS 65xx assembler, macros, pseudo commands and has a couple of helpers to load SID and graphics files into memory.
-Unfortunately, you need Java to run it.
+It supports [MOS 65xx assembler][26], macros, pseudo commands and has a couple of helpers to load SID and graphics files into memory.
+Unfortunately, you need Java to run it, but it's worth the trouble.

 Here's the setup in OSX.

 Install Java